Hair Dyes And Straighteners Linked To Higher Cancer Risk, Especially For Black Women

 Researchers found that women who used permanent hair dye or chemical straighteners were at higher risk of developing breast cancer.

-"The association was notably higher among black women," says epidemiologist Alexandra White, study author and an investigator with the National Institute of Environmental Health Sciences who studies environmental risk factors for breast cancer.
+"The association was notably higher among black women," says epidemiologist Alexandra White, study author and an investigator with the National Institute of Environmental Health Sciences, who studies environmental risk factors for breast cancer.

 After eight years of follow-up, White found permanent hair dye use was associated with about a 7% higher risk of developing breast cancer among white women, "whereas in black women that risk was about 45 percent."